Trigary/BotMender/packets.md

 Each bit represents whether the specified axis is pressed or not.

 **Server_StateUpdate: the server informs the client of X many bots' states.**
-X * 54 byte: Byte-BotId, Byte-Input, Vector3-Position, Quaternion-Rotation, Vector3-Velocity, Vector3-AngularVelocity
+X * 54 bytes: Byte-BotId, Byte-Input, Vector3-Position, Quaternion-Rotation, Vector3-Velocity, Vector3-AngularVelocity
 The input byte's format is specified in the "Client_InputUpdate" packet.

 # TCP